Skip to content

 sequenceDiagram

-participant R as Resident (Browser)
+participant B as Citizen (Browser)

 participant KC as Keycloak IAM